Thomas And Dorothy Leavey Foundation

 Success Rates

 Specific success rates are not publicly available.
-In 2023, the foundation awarded 194 grants totaling $14,499,000, with a median grant of $3,000.
-The foundation tends to give to the same grantees year after year, which suggests that new applicants may face greater competition than organizations with established relationships.
+In 2023, the foundation awarded 194 grants totalling $14,166,545, with grants ranging widely in size.
+The foundation tends to give to the same grantees year after year, which suggests that new applicants may face greater competition than organisations with established relationships.

 Reapplication Policy